 Future development may impact environmentally sensitive areas (ESAs).
+ESAs include water features, wetlands, water feature buffers, and wetlands buffers.
 Care must be taken to ensure that best management practices are utilized prior to, and during construction.
 Development Plats may need to be adjusted to avoid impacting ESAs.
 ESAs are shown on Map 6.
 Additional information on the condition of the water resources and ESAs for each planning area are contained in Chapter 3 and Chapter 8.